Quercus chrysolepis: Ecology

+A specimen with compact, shrubby growth habit on dry, exposed site near summit of Mount Diablo.

 The species is often sympatric with Quercus agrifolia and several other oak species.
 It is more shade tolerant than Pacific madrone but not as much as the associated Douglas-fir, tanoak, and golden chinkapin.
 After forest fires, canyon live oak regenerates vigorously by basal sprouting, and the clonal diversity of this species has been shown to be high.
 It is typically succeeded by other species except in more extreme dry and rocky climates, being exceptionally drought tolerant.

 The acorns are consumed by a variety of wildlife as diverse as acorn woodpecker, California ground squirrel, dusky-footed wood rat, western harvest mouse and black-tailed deer.
 There seems to be little difference in food preference by wildlife among different oaks.
 Extensive hybridization of Q. chrysolepis has been documented with several other sympatric oak species, probably to a greater extent than for any other Quercus species.
 The ability of Q. chrysolepis to compete with other dominant trees within its range has been analyzed from the standpoint of leaf architecture and photosynthetic capability.
 The study results explain that, in low light environments, Q. chrysolepis out-competes species with superior leaf size and crown mass per unit volume by its greater photosynthetic efficiency and leaf lifespan.

 Canyon live oak gives functional habitat for many fauna by providing perching, nesting, resting, or foraging sites for numerous species of birds, and shade and cover for diverse other mammals.
 Young Q. chrysolepis is a readily available browse.
 Canyon live oak woodlands serve as excellent mountain lion habitat because of the large population of deer frequenting these areas.
 Many species forage on canyon live oak foliage including black-tailed jackrabbit, beaver, brush rabbit, red-backed vole, Sonoma chipmunk, cactus mouse, deer mouse, and porcupine.
 Pocket gophers often feed on the cambium of young canyon live oaks.

 Canyon live oak is a major host plant for the caterpillars of the California sister (Adelpha californica) butterfly.
 Also, in southern California, Q. chrysolepis is the food plant of a small moth, Neocrania bifasciata.